 - 4. If the device to be prioritized appears in the MAC Device List, select its radio button.
 The information from the MAC Device List populates the policy name, MAC Address, and Device Name fields.
 If the device does not appear in the MAC Device List, click Refresh.
-If it still does not appear, you have to complete these fields manually. - From the Priority list, select the priority that this device's traffic should receive relative to other applications and traffic when accessing the Internet.
+If it still does not appear, then fill in these fields manually. - 5.
+From the Priority list, select the priority for Internet access for this device's traffic reelative to other applications and traffic.
 The options are Low, Normal, High, and Highest. - 6.
 Click Apply to save this rule to the QoS Policy list and return to the QoS Setup screen. - 7.
 In the QoS Setup screen, select the Turn Internet Access QoS On check box. - 8.
 Click Apply.